korenko-git/chub-card-extractor/README.md

-# Chub Scraper Extension
+# Chub Card Extractor

-**Chub Scraper Extension** is a browser extension built with TypeScript and Vite, designed to extract card data from Chub.ai, including characters, lorebooks, and presets.
+A browser extension built with TypeScript and Vite for extracting card data from Chub.ai, including characters, lorebooks, and presets.
 The extension packages the data into a ZIP file containing JSON, Markdown/HTML, and associated images.

 ## Features